 Some Anvils Need to Be Dropped: Treating people unfairly because they have a different skin color from you is wrong.
 A similar moral in empathy is dropped with Boo Radley, who is shunned for being different.

 Also Consider The Source.
-I mean, anyone thinking rationally would take a second look at the accusation of Tom Robinson.
+Anyone thinking rationally would take a second look at the accusation of Tom Robinson.

 It's hypocritical to defend one group from persecution and then persecute another, as shown when Scout is utterly confused when her teacher talks about how horrible Hitler is for his mistreatment of the Jews, but had cheered on Tom Robinson's death sentence and then insulted the African American community at large.